 Optimized Food production

-AI, primarily developed on Python platforms, has been gaining prominence in the last few years for its ability to minimize overproduction and avoiding waste at the plant levels itself.
+AI, primarily developed on Python platforms, has been gaining prominence in the last few years for its ability to minimize overproduction and avoid waste at the plant levels itself.
 There are various reasons for wastage at the production site.
 One of them is related to non-optimized raw material controls and fluctuations in quality requirements.
 In addition, the local norms often lead to wastage of food products if they fail to meet the needs.
 Tolerance levels are tight here.
 Python-based AI ML systems can help food-producing units optimize their scales at various levels of the supply chain – farm, factory, sale to a supermarket, and finally at consumer’s dining table.

 The whole in-dine versus take away economy standards shifted because of data science.